braze-inc/braze-docs/_docs/_user_guide/engagement_tools/templates_and_media/content_blocks.md

 1. Create your Content Block.
 2. Copy the Content Block Liquid Tag from your Content Block page.
-3. Insert the Content Block Liquid Tag into the message.
+3. Insert the Content Block Liquid tag into the message.
 You can also begin typing the Liquid and have the tag auto-populate.

 ## Updating and copying Content Blocks